Published on 23 June 2017; revised on 6 July 2017

 On Very Early Marriage, and Chastity Until First Child Is Born.
 I had one thought about a lifestyle change that might be helpful.
 I thought that, if young people were to marry very young, and remain faithful to each other until their first child has been born, then we might be able to stabilize the population despite the increase of HIV virus transmission.

-Apparently, children that are born infected with the virus have a short life expectancy (about 9.4 years without any treatment) … too short to expect them to reproduce … and so it’s important to conserve the lives of the children that don’t have HIV, and to help them have a chance to have a child before they make a lifestyle choice that puts them at greater risk of infection with that virus.
+Apparently, children that are born infected with the virus have a short life expectancy (about 9.4 years without any treatment) … too short to expect them to reproduce … and so it is important to conserve the lives of the children that do not have HIV, and to help them have a chance to have a child before they make a lifestyle choice that puts them at greater risk of infection with that virus.

 On Joy in Childbirth.
 And we could increase the joy that parents and children feel when the children become pubescent, because their first acts of sexual union would be joyfully anticipated by the family instead of feared.
 And instead of resulting in abortion, which does cause, in my opinion, great Soul wounding, they would result in rejoicing.

 I wish you the very best in these trying times.
-I feel very certain that, as we draw together as communities, all across the United States, we’ll come to a greater understanding of family values, we’ll raise the most beautiful children there ever were, and we’ll stand up strong in the face of adversity, with the courage that it takes to meet this challenge.
+I feel very certain that, as we draw together as communities, all across the United States, we will come to a greater understanding of family values, we will raise the most beautiful children there ever were, and we will stand up strong in the face of adversity, with the courage that it takes to meet this challenge.

 And we will successfully persevere through it, and come out on the other side, the better for it.
 Love you all lots.